matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 At present, the Instrument Maker code functions best with the following items:

-- Bela
+- Bela (Instrument Maker shield available)
-- Raspberry Pi
+- Raspberry Pi, connected to:
-- Arduino (made easier with an Instrument Maker shield)
+  - Arduino (Instrument Maker shield available)
-- Touch Board
+  - Touch Board (Instrument Maker shield available)

 Although these resources can be used to control motors, lights, and other outputs, at present the Instrument Maker library is designed to work one way: to convert sensor information into audio signals (whether you prefer to think of this as vibration, sound, or music).

-Therefore, apart from microphones and speakers any external connection mentioned below are sensor inputs.
+Therefore, it's safe to assume that any external connections mentioned below (apart from microphones and speakers) are sensor inputs.

 # Anatomy of a Pure Data object